Motion

 The moving part is considered as moving at a constant speed with respect to the fixed part.
 The computation of the electromagnetic field is carried out for the different positions defined by the imposed speed of the moving part.
 The mechanical equations are not considered.

-It's necessary to define:
+It is necessary to define:

-• initial Position at t = 0s
+• Initial position at t = 0s

 • Coupled load